Do you struggle with generating new content ideas to send to your database on a regular basis? You’re not alone.

 When someone subscribes to your blog, video or e-newsletter, instead of sending them to a thank you page or using a generic ‘thank you for subscribing’, get them to tell you the kind of content they want to get from you.

-The responses are sent back to our content team here at Stepps where we’ll work on creating an episode of the podcast or a video tutorial around that specific topic.
+The responses are sent back to our content team here at Stepps where we’ll work on creating an episode of our podcast or a video tutorial around that specific topic.
 This strategy alone has generated tens of thousands of responses and has helped us to create content that you, the real estate professional, have told us you want.

 Number 4: Your staff and suppliers